Woman caught drug driving during Halifax school run

 Updated

-A West Yorkshire Police Traffic officer operating in Calderdale made the arrest yesterday (March 1).
+A West Yorkshire Police Traffic officer operating in Calderdale made the arrest on March 1.

-The police force receieved information of woman using cannabis whilst doing the school run.
+The police force received information of woman using cannabis whilst doing the school run.

 Within an hour of information received she was stopped in Luddendenfoot.